scipp/scippneutron/docs/developer/data-stream.rst

 It also starts a ``threading.Thread`` in the buffer which periodically puts all all data collected in the buffer as a single ``DataArray`` into a ``multiprocessing.Queue`` for the ``data_stream`` generator to yield.
-The buffer is responsible for checking the flatbuffer id of each message it receives from the consumers, deserialising the message, checking the source name matches a data source named in the run start message, and if so adding the data to the buffer.
+The buffer is responsible for checking the flatbuffer id of each message it receives from the consumers, deserializing the message, checking the source name matches a data source named in the run start message, and if so adding the data to the buffer.
 If a single message exceeds the buffer size a warning is issued to the user and the data is skipped.
 If multiple messages arrive which collectively exceed the buffer size before the buffer has put its data on